north-road/slyr/docs/src/user_guide/troubleshooting.md

 you will miss out on all the new features and fixes we implement!

 ### How to update the SLYR plugin
-1. From QGIS, open the QGIS Plugin Manager
+1. From QGIS, open the QGIS [Plugin Manager](https://docs.qgis.org/latest/en/docs/user_manual/plugins/plugins.html)
-1. Launch QGIS.
-2. Navigate to the "Plugins" menu > "Manage and Install Plugins"
+2. Navigate to the "Plugins" menu > "Manage and Install Plugins".
-4. In the Plugin Manager window, go to the "Installed" tab.
+3. In the Plugin Manager window, go to the "Installed" tab.
-5. If an update to SLYR is available, it will be marked with an update icon (⬆️).
+4. If an update to SLYR is available, it will be marked with an update icon (⬆️).
-6. Click the "Upgrade All" button (if multiple plugin updates are available) or select SLYR and click "Upgrade".
+5. Click the "Upgrade All" button (if multiple plugin updates are available) or select SLYR and click "Upgrade".

 After installing a SLYR update, you can read everything which has changed by looking at the "Changelog" section in the QGIS Plugin Manager window.
 Alternatively, changelogs are available to [read online](changelog.md).